simmac/minimal_adb_fastboot/README.md

 Last updated: 13.03.2015 | adb version: 1.0.32
 ------------------------
-Installs the adb and fastboot binaries for OS X.
+Installs the adb and fastboot binaries for OS X and Linux.

 Do the following steps:
 - Download the zip
 - unzip it
-- cd to the directory (probably Downloads/minimal_adb_fastboot ) *
 - Start the shell script with ./install.sh
 - Finished
-* Since version 1.1, you can simply call the script with the location, eg /Downloads/minimal_adb_fastboot-master/./install.sh.

 Changelog:
 ---------------